 A massive support network underpins our care for each child, which includes a house parent, tutor, teachers, matron, chaplain, peer counsellors, house and school prefects plus an in-house Wellbeing Centre and Counselling Service.

 I understand the Wellbeing Centre is a place I can go to if I need some sanctuary and also that I can seek help if I feel I need it.

 Year 12 pupil

-Felsted's Wellbeing Centre, located in the heart of our school, is a calming hub where all members of the Felsted community can seek respite and access resources to support their mental health.
+Located in the heart of our school is our Wellbeing Centre, a calming hub where all members of the Felsted community can seek respite and access resources to support their mental health.
 The decor is natural, the furniture comfortable and the atmosphere calming, with a focus on a sensory experience.
-All pupils from Year 7 upwards are introduced to the Wellbeing Centre through their PSHE lessons and activities associated with wellbeing, such as mindfulness, meditation, yoga and pilates.
+All pupils are introduced to the Wellbeing Centre through their PSHE lessons and activities associated with wellbeing, such as mindfulness, meditation, yoga and pilates.

-The Centre is a shared facility for both our Senior School and Prep School, caring for over 1000 pupils, 300 staff and parents.
+The Centre is a shared facility across both our Senior School and Prep School, caring for over 1000 pupils, 300 staff and parents.

 Felsted has taken a lead in this area, showing children that it is absolutely okay to seek support for their mental wellbeing.
 Pupils have an on site Medical Centre to go to for their bumps and bruises, now they have a Wellbeing Centre for their mental health.

 Leaders in Wellbeing

 Felsted’s holistic approach to mental health and wellbeing looks at the needs of everyone in the school community, providing high quality support and training to pupils, staff and parents.